LiliaFramework/Lilia/docs/docs/libraries/lia.data.md

 * value (any) – The value to store.

-* global (boolean) – If true, uses a global path; otherwise, includes folder and map.
+* global (boolean) – When true, the entry is stored without gamemode or map restrictions.

-* ignoreMap (boolean) – If true, ignores the map directory.
+* ignoreMap (boolean) – When true, the map name is omitted from the stored entry.

 **Realm:**

-* Shared
+* Server

 **Returns:**